bhoo-git/boardgame/README.md

 A lightweight FastAPI web app to host a local boardgame implementation and serve over the Wi-Fi network.
 4 FUN lol.
 ---
+# TODOs:

+Access to webpage

+Get a prompt to enter your username and join the game.

+You're in the game.

+While you are in the game, every N number of seconds a new round starts.

+When a new round starts, a question pops up with 4 multiple choice answers.

+You submit your answer, and you get a scoreboard.

+[]

 ## 🚀 Quick Start